You could also be interested in reading:

 Keep valuables out of sight and out of reach in vehicles.
 It goes without saying if you’re leaving your car parked somewhere, but it’s easier than you think for a clever bad guy to take your cell phone from your seat at a traffic light (or the gas station).

-The police were always very nice to me, and even when asking for a bribe managed to keep a smile on both of our faces.
-So one minute I’m giving him a bribe and the next minute I’m engaged in a conversation about the best road to take to Kruger and what to see there, all with the same policeman.
+The police were always very nice to me,, and local authorities were generally calm and professional in our experience.
+Even when asking for a bribe managed to keep a smile on both of our faces.
+So one minute I’m giving him a bribe and the next minute I’m engaged in a conversation about the best road to take to Kruger National Parkand what to see there, all with the same policeman.
 Well, that’s South Africa for you.
+Understanding local laws helps you avoid bigger problems

 This elephant didn't care about us.
 But I was still prepared to make a quick exit if we happened to fall out of favor with him